1902Priyanshu/Priyanshu_Singh-Dice_App/README.md

 # Priyanshu_Singh-Dice_App
-This is the basic Flutter Project.
-This is th Dice App.
+This is the basic Flutter project  .
+To the use of the Dice App is using the toss  and etc